-You should not use this medication if you are allergic to diclofenac or other NSAIDs.
+You should not use diclofenac ophthalmic if you are allergic to diclofenac.

 How should I use diclofenac ophthalmic?

-Diclofenac ophthalmic is usually given 24 hours before cataract surgery, and continued for 3 to 14 days after surgery.
-Using the medication for longer than prescribed may increase the risk of serious side effects on your eyes.
+Diclofenac ophthalmic is usually given 24 hours before eye surgery and continued for 3 to 14 days.
+Do not use for longer than prescribed or you could have serious side effects.

 Wash your hands before using eye medication.